cables-gl/cables_docs/md/faq/shadertoy/shadertoy.md

 UNI float         iSampleRate;              // Use the audiobuffer op to access this

-uniform vec4      iMouse;                   // mouse pixel coords. xy: current (if MLB down), zw: click UNI vec4          iMouse                    //use mouse op. see example patch for in depth explanation.
+uniform vec4      iMouse;                   // mouse pixel coords. xy: current (if MLB down), zw: click UNI vec4          iMouse                    // use mouse op. see example patch for in depth explanation.
 ```